Declan Abernethy, Ph.D.

 About

 Beyond teaching, I am committed to the practical and community dimensions of sport.
-As a state championship-winning high school soccer coach, I translate many of the same principles I value in academia — collaboration, resilience, critical reflection — into a team environment that values helping young athletes grow as players and as people as much as it does winning.
+As a state championship-winning high school soccer coach, I translate the same principles I value in scholarship — collaboration, resilience, critical reflection — into a team environment that helps young athletes grow as players and as people, not just as competitors.

 Fields